A Finite-Difference Trust-Region Method for Convexly Constrained Smooth Optimization: Trust-Region Method for Convexly Constrained Problems

-In what follows, we present TRFD-S, a derivative-free \textbf{T}rust-\textbf{R}egion method based on \textbf{F}inite \textbf{D}ifferences for \textbf{S}mooth problems with relaxable convex constraints, that is, problems in which function values can be computed at points outside the feasible set.
+In what follows, we present TRFD-S, a derivative-free \textbf{T}rust-\textbf{R}egion method based on \textbf{F}inite \textbf{D}ifferences for \textbf{S}mooth problems with relaxable convex constraints, that is, problems in which function values can be computed at points outside the feasible set (see subsection \ref{sec:unrelaxable} for the adaptation to unrelaxable bound constraints).
 At the $k$-th iteration of TRFD-S, an approximation $g_k$ of $\nabla f(x_k)$ is built by using finite differences.
-Then, a step $d_k$ is computed by solving approximately a trust-region subproblem, where the model to minimize is given by with $H_k$ being an approximation to the Hessian of $f$ at $x_k$.
+Then, a step $d_k$ is computed by solving approximately a trust-region subproblem, where the model to minimize is given by with $H_k$ being an approximation to the Hessian of $f$ at $x_k$, which can be computed from approximate first-order information (see also Remark \ref{rem:2}).
 After, we assess the quality of the step $d_k$.
 If with $\alpha \in (0,1)$, then we define $x_{k+1} = x_k + d_k$, the trust-region radius can grow, and the finite-difference stepsize remains constant by defining $\tau_{k+1}=\tau_k$.
-Otherwise, the method sets $x_{k+1}=x_{k}$, the trust-region radius is halved, while the finite-difference stepsize is possibly reduced to ensure the following bound (see Assumption 4 in Conejo et al. \cite{karas} and \eqref{fg_delta}):
+Otherwise, the method sets $x_{k+1}=x_{k}$, the trust-region radius is halved, while the finite-difference stepsize is possibly reduced.
 The trust-region radius keeps decreasing until the step is accepted.
-In what follows, we describe precisely the steps of our new method.

-\begin{mdframed} \textbf{Algorithm 1:} \textbf{TRFD-S} for relaxable convex constraints \ Since one of these stepsizes might become too small—or even zero—we take, for each $i$, the larger of $\tau_{k,i}^F$ and $\tau_{k,i}^B$ as the effective stepsize to avoid numerical errors.
+In Algorithm 1, we describe precisely the steps of our new method.
+Notice that in Step 0, the estimate $\sigma>0$ of $L$ is a user-defined parameter.
+As we can see in Tables \ref{tab:1}, \ref{tab:2} and \ref{tab:3}, its value can have a significant impact.
+If $\sigma$ overestimates $L$, then an approximate stationary point with tighter tolerance than $\epsilon$ is guaranteed, while the worst-case evaluation complexity is increased.
+In the case where $\sigma$ underestimates $L$, then the worst-case evaluation complexity decreases, while an approximate stationary point with larger tolerance than $\epsilon$ can only be guaranteed. \\ \textbf{Algorithm 1:} \textbf{TRFD-S} for relaxable convex constraints \ Since one of these stepsizes might become too small—or even zero—we take, for each $i$, the larger of $\tau_{k,i}^F$ and $\tau_{k,i}^B$ as the effective stepsize to avoid numerical errors.
 Figure \ref{fig:box} illustrates this procedure in a two-dimensional box.

+Specifically, adapting TRFD-S (Algorithm 1) to handle unrelaxable bound constraints requires only a modification of Step 1; all other steps remain unchanged.